List of rolling stock preserved on the West Somerset Railway: Goods wagons

+Passenger-rated vans such as 'Fruit D' are listed in the Coaching stock section.

+Past members of the WSR fleet

 Steam

 The first main line steam locomotive to operate on the line when it reopened in 1976 was 6400 Class 6412 which was purchased from the Dart Valley Railway and sold back to the South Devon Railway Trust in 2008.
 During its time on the West Somerset Railway it carried Flockton Flyer nameplates for a while after appearing in the television series of that name.
 Other steam locomotives that have been on the railway but now gone elsewhere include GWR 2251 Class 3205 which is now on the South Devon Railway, BR Standard Class 4 2-6-4T 80136, and LB&SCR 'Terrier' 32678 Knowle.
 This had been displayed at the Butlins holiday camp at Minehead from 1964 until 1975; restoration was started at Minehead but was completed by the Kent and East Sussex Railway.